asddsaz/SubstratumNode/docs/install/Ubuntu.md

 To disable the service occupying port 53 on thr latest Ubuntu 18.04, do the following:
 1. Run command

-sudo nano /etc/systemd/resolved.conf
+'sudo nano /etc/systemd/resolved.conf'

-Append a new line in the text file - DNSStubListener=no
+Append a new line in the text file '- DNSStubListener=no'

 Press key Ctrl-O, and then key ENTER to save the file, and then key Ctrl-X to exit.
 2. Run commands

-sudo systemctl daemon-reload
+'sudo systemctl daemon-reload

-sudo systemctl restart systemd-resolved.service Finally,
+sudo systemctl restart systemd-resolved.service' Finally,

 run Substratum Node from app launcher